Campaign Themes

 Competence makes the difference

-Emergency medical care is better performed with competent professionals, doctors specialist in emergency medicine, nurses trained in emergency and acute care, paramedics, technicians, support personnel competent and working in organized structures and systems dedicated to emergency medical care.
+In 2018 and 2019, the focus of the campaigns was on the fact that Emergency Medical care is better performed with competent professionals – doctors specialising in emergency medicine, nurses trained in emergency and acute care, paramedics, technicians, support personnel who are competent and working in organized structures and systems dedicated to emergency medical care.

 Share this page on